Markus Haase, BANG II, USA, 2015

 Haase refined his sculpting practice studying under Europe’s preeminent masters of stone carving, restoring centuries-old Gothic cathedrals across Northern Germany for over a decade.
 These experiences, combined with his fresh and impressive eye for design, allow Haase to create his dynamic, expressive works.
 Haase demonstrates his sculpting virtuosity through his designs that imbue wood and stone with a remarkable sense of fluidity and movement.
 Carved wood assumes qualities of drapery, while marble suggests energy and vigor.
 His dynamic sculptural lighting defines a new artistry for the twenty-first century, managing to sculpt light itself.
 As Todd Merrill describes, “Markus Haase is not making a piece of furniture that looks like art… He is a sculptor making art that serves functional ends.”

-As Haase works on a commission basis, custom designs may be requested.
+As Haase works on a commission basis, custom dimensionality and materials may be requested.

 360 View is not available for this item.